 Some examples that spring to mind are the Government's scandalous $30m Sydney Airport scandal, Robodebt, Sports Rorts, Mr Dutton’s ministerial interventions for au pairs, the awarding of lucrative government contracts without open tender or transparent processes, including, for example, a $423 million contract to a company called Paladin and the $591 million contract awarded to a company called Canstruct; water allocations in the Murray-Darling Basin, and former ministers accepting positions as lobbyists in apparent breach of the Ministerial code of conduct.

-All the states now have anti-corruption bodies, and we have seen that no matter how carefully the political parties vet their candidates, no matter what steps are taken to ensure integrity in government, there is always a danger of corrupt conduct occurring.
+All the states now have anti-corruption bodies.
+We have seen that no matter how carefully the political parties vet their candidates, no matter what steps are taken to ensure integrity in government, there is always a danger of corrupt conduct occurring.

-We invited the Liberal Government to work with us on this initiative because we believe that corruption is something that harms our nation.
+We invited the Liberal Government to work with us on this initiative because corruption harms our nation.
 But we never did hear back from the Liberal Government about it.

-Under pressure from Labor, the Liberal Government announced the same commitment but the Government has not so much as publicly released what it has done to establish such a body.
+Under pressure from Labor, the Liberal Government announced the same commitment but the Government but this has not happened.

 And as many scandals and much questionable conduct over recent years have shown us, despite the existence of the many Commonwealth agencies and parliamentary processes designed to ensure integrity, there are significant gaps between them.